Knowledge without Wisdom: Measuring Misalignment between LLMs and Intended Impact: Methods

 \textit{ LLM $X$ rates lesson $i$ as better than lesson $j$: $x_i>x_j$.
 Does this align with human experts $Y$, $y_i > y_j$?
 Does this align with student learning $Z$ associated with each lesson, $z_i>z_j$? }

 Adding brackets as indicator functions we get: $x_{ij} = [x_j>x_i] - [x_j<x_i] $ and $ y_{ij} = [y_j>y_i] - [y_j<y_i]$ where the alignment between $x$ and $y$ for two lessons is simply the product $x_{ij}y_{ij}$.
 All pairwise comparisons between lesson ratings from LLM $X$ and some outcome $Y$ are collected into the antisymmetric matrices $X = (x_{ij})$ and $Y=(y_{ij})$, respectively.
 Measuring alignment between $X$ and $Y$ is the aggregation of all pairwise directional alignments (is lesson $i$ better than $j$) across all lessons:\footnote{Confidence intervals are computed using the correction from \cite{fieller_tests_1957}} $\tau_{XY} = \langle X, Y \rangle_{\rm F}/\|X\|_{\rm F} \|Y\|_{\rm F}$ where $\langle \cdot, \cdot \rangle_{\rm F}$ and $\|\cdot\|_{\rm F}$ are the Frobenius inner product and Frobenius norm, respectively.
 This formulation mathematically mirrors the needs of the alignment question, and does so by reducing the sensitivity to noise in the ratings.
-This scale-independent approach also allows us to establish meaningful baselines, such as using a teacher's years of experience or with a prior VAM as the ratings (see Fig. \ref{fig:alignment}.)
-The ultimate magnitudes of the baselines are consistent with the literature \citep{mccaffrey_intertemporal_2009,kane_estimating_2008,kane_gathering_2012}.
+This scale-independent approach allows us to establish meaningful real-world baselines, such as using a teacher's years of experience or a prior VAM as the ratings (Fig. \ref{fig:alignment}).